rob-ng15/Silice-Playground/README.md

 Connect to the FOMU via /dev/ttyACMx (as per your machine) using screen / putty / minicom as preferred.

 Waits for SPACE to be sent to initialise the J1 CPU, ? returned if not SPACE, # returned if SPACE.

-R
-ED will flash to indicate character received (never works!), GREEN will flash to indicate character being sent, BLUE will flash to indicate UART status being checked.
+RED will flash to indicate character received (need to , GREEN will flash to indicate character being sent, BLUE will flash to indicate UART status being checked.